Do you believe that things happen for a reason?

 “Humans are not rational beings; they’re rationalizing beings.” — Unknown

-People are usually at a loss of words when dealing with trauma and will try to use the “things happen for a reason” card to rationalize some people’s traumatic experiences.
+People are usually at a loss for words when dealing with trauma and will try to use the “things happen for a reason” card to rationalize some people’s traumatic experiences.

 I had a friend read a story I wrote once about my childhood abuse and abandonment.